-Bike Law Maine is led by Attorney Lauri Boxer-Macomber, who has been an avid rider for decades and handles bicycle, pedestrian and other vulnerable user cases throughout the State of Maine.
+Bike Law Maine is led by Attorney Lauri Boxer-Macomber, who has been an avid rider for decades.
+Lauri’s law practice is focused on advocating for the rights of bicyclists, pedestrians, and other vulnerable road users.

-Lauri has experience representing racers, commuters, recreational riders, triathletes, new Mainers and families of bicyclists, pedestrians and others who have been injured or lost their lives because of negligent motorists, dangerous infrastructure and/or unsafe road conditions.
-She has successfully litigated and resolved bicycle cases involving hazardous turns, close passes, dangerous following distances, hits from behind and uncontrolled dogs.
+Lauri advocates for racers, commuters, recreational riders, triathletes, new Mainers and families of bicyclists, pedestrians and others who have been injured or lost their lives because of motorists, dangerous infrastructure, and unsafe road conditions.

 Maine's bicycle laws and regulations are found throughout the Maine Motor Vehicles and Traffic Code, in Maine case law and within local ordinances.
 A few of the most commonly referenced bicycle laws are referenced below.
 For questions about a specific incident or guidance about how these statutes play out in everyday riding, do not hesitate to call or e-mail Lauri.